Intybyte/Intybyte/README.md

 ### Lead developer of Cannons Revamped

-As the old cannon plugin was abandoned I updated the plugin to work with the latest versions, added backward compatibility, and refactored a lot of the codebase.
+As the old cannon plugin was abandoned I updated the plugin to work with the latest versions, added backward compatibility, refactored a lot of the codebase and added folia support and added hybrid server support.

 ### Contributor to Slimefun

-Added feautres to [Slimefun](https://github.com/Slimefun/Slimefun4) and helped update to 1.21 by updating the tests and core classes, working together with the MockBukkit team.
+Added feautres to [Slimefun](https://github.com/Slimefun/Slimefun4) and helped with the 1.21.x updates, by updating the tests and core classes, working together with the MockBukkit team.

 ### Contributor to AuraSkills